-The ARM loans backing certificates accrue interest based on SOFR.
-The index used to determine the mortgage interest rates on the mortgage loan in the pool is "30-day average SOFR," which refers to the compounded average SOFR over a rolling 30-calendar day period as published on the FRBNY's website on the applicable index determination date.
+The hybrid loans backing certificates accrue interest based on SOFR during the adjustable-rate period.
+The index used to determine the mortgage interest rates on the mortgage loans in the pool during the adjustable-rate period is "30-day average SOFR," which refers to the compounded average SOFR over a rolling 30-calendar day period as published on the FRBNY's website on the applicable index determination date.
 30-day average SOFR for an index determination date will be the applicable compounded 30-day average of SOFR published for such index determination date as such rate appears on the FRBNY's website at 3:00 p.m.
 (New York time); provided, that if such rate does not so appear, 30-day average SOFR for an index determination date will be the 30-day average SOFR as published in respect of the most recent business day for which such rate was published on the FRBNY's website.
 Our calculation of the rate of interest of each SOFR-based class on each index determination date will be final and binding, absent manifest error.
 For a related discussion, see "RISK FACTORS-RISKS RELATING TO YIELD AND PREPAYMENT-General-The Secured Overnight Financing Rate (SOFR) is a relatively new market index" in this prospectus.